Schenectady, NY Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, Schenectady has net metering through National Grid.
-When your solar panels produce more electricity than you use, the excess energy flows back to the grid and you receive full retail credit for every kilowatt-hour.
+When your solar panels produce more electricity than your home uses, the excess energy flows to the grid and you receive credits on your utility bill at a 1:1 rate.